-If further Consequence Letters are received then Behaviour Support Plans will be put in place with SLT.
-At this point, clear targets will be put in place and reviewed with parents.
-Further consequence letters will be issued if the SMART supportive behaviour targets that have been put in place are not met resulting in fixed term exclusions.
+If further Consequence Letters are received then Behaviour Support Plans will be put in place during a meeting led by a member of the SLT.
+At this point, clear targets will be agreed and reviewed with parents.
+Further Consequence Letters will be issued if the SMART (Specific, measurable, attainable, relative and time bound) and supportive behaviour targets that have been put in place are not met, and could ultimately result in fixed-term Exclusions.